 Libby Falck is a civic engagement researcher and designer of games, curriculum, digital tools, and interactive experiences.
-Libby is the founder of Forward Labs, a consulting agency and civic tech incubator that emerged from her graduate research at MIT on youth activism, game-based learning, and digital organizing strategy.
+She currently leads user research at iCivics, a nonprofit that creates civics games and curriculum for K12 schools.
+Libby is also the founder of Forward Labs, a civic technology company that emerged from her graduate research at MIT on youth activism, game-based learning, and digital organizing strategy.
 Libby is passionate about the power of media to enable individuals to engage with complex systems; her mission is to design tools and experiences that transform issues into actions, empowering more people to design and implement solutions toward building a world that works.

 Want to chat?
 Click here to say hi.